George Marston (Massachusetts politician)

-George Marston (October 15, 1821 – August 14, 1883), was a lawyer who served in various political offices, including as the Attorney General of Massachusetts.
+George Marston (October 15, 1821 – August 14, 1883), was an American lawyer who served in various political offices, including as the Attorney General of Massachusetts.

 Early life

 Marston was born to Charles Marston in Barnstable, Massachusetts on October 15, 1821.

 Elected offices

 In 1850 Marston was elected the District Attorney for the Southern District, he also served as the Judge of Probate of Barnstable County, Massachusetts, and the Registrar of Probate of Barnstable County, Massachusetts.
 In 1879 Marston was elected Attorney General of Massachusetts, he was re elected in 1880 and 1881.

 Death

 Marston died in New Bedford, Massachusetts on August 14, 1883.